Essential Questions to Ask Before Joining a Nonprofit

 - Tell me about any events the organization currently has in place.
 What is the net ROI including staff, board, and volunteer hours?
 (I wanted to insert a falling off the floor laughing out loud gif here but refrained.)

-Click here to download INTERVIEW QUESTIONS FOR DEVELOPMENT DIRECTOR CANDIDATES for the full list.
-Hopefully, it will save a lot of smart, qualified fundraisers (including you!) from becoming trapped in yet another losing situation where a prospective organization has neither a strong organizational culture or any understanding whatsoever of what fundraising actually entails.
+Click here to download for the full list.
+Hopefully, it will save a lot of smart, qualified fundraisers (including you!) from becoming trapped in yet another losing situation where a prospective organization has neither a strong organizational culture nor any understanding whatsoever of what fundraising actually entails.
 Based on your experience, what questions would you add?

 Many thanks to Joan Garry, whose post, Interview Questions for Development Directors, helped to inspire this list.
 No organization wants to hire its fifth development director in three years.
 But if that’s what they’re doing, they might want to take a look and ask themselves if they were all bad hires, or if they simply aren’t truly committed to fundraising.